ClementTsang/bottom/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Got a good idea that hasn't already been mentioned?
-Suggest it!
+about: Got a good idea that hasn't already been suggested?
+Mention it here!
 title: ""
 labels: "feature"
 assignees: ""